brianhigh/brfss/sql_examples.md

                names_to = "Factor", values_to = "Prevalence")
 ```

-## Smoking and Drinking Prevalence
+## WA Smoking and Drinking Prevalence

 ```r